-In particular, we see that due to the choice of the \lltb profile, several of the tests, namely $\mathrm{Om}_\mathrm{H}(z)$, $\mathcal{O}_{\rm K}(z)$, $r_0(z)$, $\Sigma(z)$, have large deviations from a constant value, which the GA is able to capture correctly.
-Note however that due to the simultaneous fitting of the data with the GA, see \Cref{sec:GA}, there are some correlations between the Hubble parameter and the luminosity distance.
-As a result, the fits in the redshift range covered by \Euclid might differ between the \Euclid-only and \Euclid + DESI cases, due to the added DESI BAO data at low $z$ in the latter case which may shift the fit.
-This difference in the fits between the two data sets can be seen for example in the $\mathrm{Om}_\mathrm{dL}(z)$ test shown in \Cref{fig:mockLTBGAEuclid} and \Cref{fig:mockLTBGAall} respectively for the two sets of mocks.
+In particular, because of the choice of the \lltb profile, several of the tests, namely $\mathrm{Om}_\mathrm{H}(z)$, $\mathcal{O}_{\rm K}(z)$, $r_0(z)$, and $\Sigma(z)$, have large deviations from a constant value, which the GA is able to capture correctly.
+The simultaneous fitting of the data with the GA, see \Cref{sec:GA}, causes some correlations between the Hubble parameter and the luminosity distance, however.
+As a result, the fits in the redshift range covered by \Euclid might differ between the \Euclid-only and \Euclid + DESI cases because of the added DESI BAO data at low $z$ in the latter case, which may shift the fit.
+This difference in the fits between the two data sets can be seen, for example, in the $\mathrm{Om}_\mathrm{dL}(z)$ test shown in \Cref{fig:mockLTBGAEuclid} and \Cref{fig:mockLTBGAall} for the two sets of mocks.

-On the other hand, in these cases the PA again gets anchored at high redshifts due to the small uncertainties of the \Euclid data and, due to its simple redshift evolution, it misses the features at small $z$.
-The same thing, but in an opposite direction, happens to the reconstructions of the $\mathrm{Om}_\mathrm{dL}(z)$ and $\mathrm{Om}_\mathrm{dA}(z)$ tests, albeit in this case the both the GA and the parametric approach are always within the errors.
+On the other hand, in these cases, the PA is again anchored at high redshifts because the uncertainties of the \Euclid data are small, and because of its simple redshift evolution, it misses the features at small $z$.
+The same but in the opposite direction occurs for the reconstructions of the $\mathrm{Om}_\mathrm{dL}(z)$ and $\mathrm{Om}_\mathrm{dA}(z)$ tests, but in this case, the GA and the parametric approach are always within the errors.